The United States has a vast range of federal privacy laws in place to keep up with the ever-growing privacy concerns across the country.

 HIPAA violations can result in fines of up to 1.5 million dollars, along with criminal charges.

-As United States data privacy laws and cybersecurity landscape changes with each passing law, the increasing cost of penalties may not be a kind imposition on your business.
+As the United States data privacy laws and cybersecurity landscape changes with each passing law, the increasing cost of penalties may not be a kind imposition on your business.

 The legal jargon of laws can often be a challenge to understand and interpret concerning your business.